A unified approach to global solvability for FBSDEs with diagonal generators: Some extensions in Lipschitz case

-In this section, we provide some extensions of our global solvability results.
-Indeed, by restricting to Lipschitz generators, our approach still works to solve globally a more general FBSDE \eqref{FBSDE5}, where the forward diffusion is allowed to depend on $X$ and $Y$:\\
+In this subsection, we provide some extensions of our global solvability results.
+Indeed, by restricting to Lipschitz generators, our approach still works to solve a more general FBSDE \eqref{FBSDE5} globally, where the forward diffusion is allowed to depend on $X$ and $Y$, that is we consider the following FBSDE